ZiqiPolimeros/Uber-vs.-Lyft/FHV/Uber vs Lyft Report.md

 <b>Discussion 1. </b>

 The number of trips for Lyft was growing exponentially.
 As mentioned earlier we don't have the information of 2020 and 2021, but the trend should be similar to Active Riders and Total Revenue below.
 In 2020 the amount of Uber trips plummeted.
-In 2021 it rebounded strongly, though it still was not at eh level it had attained in 2019.
+In 2021 it rebounded strongly, though it still was not at the level it had attained in 2019.

 !["riders"](https://github.com/ZiqiPolimeros/Uber-vs.-Lyft/blob/main/pictures/Active%20Riders.png?raw=true)
 <br>